 That sippy cup can prevent spills, sure.
 But for every sticky crisis averted, there are several questions.
 Is a sippy cup with a straw developmentally appropriate?
 Is it time to transition to a proper cup?
 Are sippy cups bad for teeth, and what kind of sippy cup is best for teeth?
 It behooves parents to consider and constantly reconsider the use of spouted drinking containers.
 Sippy cups may not be dangerous — specifically if used in moderation — but over-reliance can lead to very real problems.

-“Dentists, pediatricians, speech therapists, and occupational therapists all agree that sippy cups serve more to keep parents’ floors clean, than as an actual necessary part of child development,” Melissa R. Foster, a pediatric occupational therapist in Arkansas, told Fatherly.
+“Dentists, pediatricians, speech therapists, and occupational therapists all agree that sippy cups serve more to keep parents’ floors clean, than as an actual necessary part of child development,” says Melissa R. Foster, a pediatric occupational therapist in Arkansas.
 “I would caution parents to the over-use of sippy cups, and weigh the benefits of independence over the real risks of cavities, speech delays, and sabotaging meal times.”

-Speech pathologists, as a rule, are rumored to dislike sippy cups.
+Speech pathologists, too, are rumored to dislike sippy cups.
 Children are supposed to transition from using the suckling reflex to drink to using a more mature suckling pattern in which the tongue retracts and lips tighten as they grow older.
 As the argument goes, sippy cups allow the tongue to remain lazy and the lips to remain loose.

 Delany doesn’t buy it.
 She says that it’s actually “very rare that children suck on a sippy cup with the same pattern as a pacifier or thumb.”
 Still, she does worry about dental consequences — sucking and gnawing can affect tooth alignment — and overuse.